 Note: If you are a Freshman, you will earn elective credit for AP English Language & Composition and/or English Literature and Composition.
-You will be expected to enroll in Writing 110 or Writing 110 with Studio based on your SAT Verbal and Reading or placement exam score.
-You will enroll in RCS 111 if you have evaluated transfer course work that satisfies the LVWA requirement.
-You will enroll in Honors 111 if you have accepted invitation to the Honors program.
+You will be expected to enroll in Writing (RCS) 110 or Writing (RCS) 110 with Studio based on your SAT Verbal and Reading or placement exam score.
+You will enroll in Writing (RCS) 111 (LVWB) if you have evaluated transfer course work that satisfies the LVWA requirement.
+Honors students will enroll in Honors 111 (LVWA/LVWB) in fall semester.

 Writing for International Students (Freshmen and Transfers)**

-A La Verne Writing Placement Exam for Multilingual Writers is required of all international students even if you have SAT or TOEFL scores on file.
+A La Verne Writing Placement Exam is required of all international students even if you TOEFL scores on file.
 The following exceptions apply:

 - If you have completed the ELS program and have your certificate.

-If you do not meet condition (1) or (2) above, you must take the Writing Placement Exam for Multilingual Writers and will be placed according to your exam score.
+If you do not meet condition (1) or (2) or (3) above, you must take the Writing Placement Exam and will be placed according to your exam score.

 Note: If you are a Freshman, you will earn elective credit for AP English Language & Composition and/or English Literature & Composition.
-You will be expected to enroll in RCS 109, RCS 110, or RCS 110 with Studio based on your SAT Verbal and Reading or placement exam score.
-You will enroll in Writing 111 if you have evaluated transfer course work that satisfies the LVWA requirement.
-You will enroll in Honors 111 if you have accepted invitation to the Honors program.
+You will be expected to enroll in RCS 110, or RCS 110 with Studio (LVWA) based on your SAT Verbal and Reading or placement exam score.
+You will enroll in Writing 111 (LVWB) if you have evaluated transfer course work that satisfies the LVWA requirement.
+You will enroll in Honors 111 (LVWA/LVWB) in fall semester if you have accepted invitation to the Honors program.

 It is not mandatory to take the foreign language exam to participate in SOAR.
-However, the benefit of early testing in a familiar foreign language is that you will likely test higher and better and have the chance to place out of the foreign language requirement (and earn GE subject credit) than if you put it off for a year or longer.
+However, the benefit of early testing in a familiar foreign language is that you will likely test higher and better and have the chance to place out of the foreign language requirement (and earn GE subject credit without units) than if you put it off for a year or longer.